-If it’s too late for that in your own situation, and divorce is inevitable or the only choice, speak at once with a skilled Cerritos divorce attorney.
+If it’s too late for that in your own situation, and divorce is inevitable or the only choice, speak at once with a team of skilled Cerritos divorce attorneys.

 A humor website recently posted the “twelve craziest reasons why people get divorced.”
 An elderly man in Italy divorced his equally elderly wife after he discovered she had been in an affair – seventy years ago when they were first married.

 Another Italian man told the court that his wife was possessed by the Devil.
 A California woman reportedly divorced her husband because he voted for Donald Trump.

 A thoughtful reader of these “humorous” news stories will conclude that these marriages had deeper, longer-term problems, and that the Devil and Donald Trump were merely “final straws” after years of unhappy marriage.

 Understanding the real reasons why people divorce may be the first step in saving a marriage if the spouses are willing to learn from the mistakes that other couples have made.
 What are the real reasons why people divorce?
 Here are the top ten:

 The leading reason for divorce is still the oldest and most obvious reason – the extra-marital affair.
 Anger, resentment, and a lack of emotional intimacy can all play a role when one spouse cheats on the other.

 Affairs often start innocently as casual friendships, according to marital expert Ruth Houston, who says, “It starts as an emotional affair which later becomes a physical affair.”

 #2.
 Love – And the Love of Money

 Money can bring people together, but it can also split them apart.
 Differences in spending habits and different financial goals can turn a marriage into a power struggle over who controls the money.